pdegner/MP_Sentiment_Analysis/README.md

 The goal of this project is to analyze the sentiment of the forums on www.MountainProject.com to determine which climbing gear is thought to be the best.
 This was a solo project.

 ### Method
 I scraped 116,000+ routes from Mountain Project and 1,100 gear reviews from www.Trailspace.com.
-I used this labeled data to train a deep learning model using DistilBERT that would classify the forum posts as positive, negative, or neutral.
+I used this labeled data to train a deep learning model using DistilBERT that would classify the Mountain Project forum posts as positive, negative, or neutral.

 ### Results
 I achieved 81.6% accuracy in my classification model.
 More details about the methods and results can be found in the report.pdf file.